Catholics Affirm Sola Scriptura

 So

-lets switch gears here for a minute, and clarify that The
+lets switch gears here for a minute, and clarify a couple of things:

 That